pavel-kirienko/o1heap/README.md

 - "Timing-Predictable Memory Allocation In Hard Real-Time Systems" -- J. Herter, 2014.
 - "An algorithm with constant execution time for dynamic storage allocation" -- T. Ogasawara, 1995.

-The allocator implements the Half-Fit algorithm proposed by Ogasawara with a crucial modification -- memory is allocated in fragments of size:
+The allocator implements a modified Half-Fit algorithm proposed by Ogasawara where memory is allocated in fragments of size:

 s(r) = 2<sup>ceil(log<sub>2</sub>(r+h))</sup>-h